costa-rica/kyber-vision-mobile-21-build/docs/TS_CONVERSION_STATUS.md

 The implementation maintains full compatibility with the existing codebase, passes all TypeScript checks, and the app starts successfully.
 The scripting flow is now ready for the next step: implementing the ScriptingLive screen for actual gameplay scripting.

+## Implemented SwipePad.tsx (commit)

+Key TypeScript improvements:

+1. Proper type definitions for props via SwipePadProps interface
+2. Redux state typing using RootState from the store types
+3. Style object typing with ViewStyle and TextStyle
+4. Interface for text positions with the TextPosition type
+5. Proper type assertions for color dictionary access using keyof WheelColors
+6. FontWeight type casting to satisfy React Native's TextStyle requirements

+Component structure preserved:

+- All mathematical calculations for triangle positioning
+- Dynamic rotation logic based on triangle counts
+- Text positioning dictionaries for both middle and outer circles
+- SVG rendering with polygons and circles
+- Redux state access for user preferences and script data

+The component is now fully typed and ready for use in the TypeScript version of your Kyber Vision Mobile app at src/components/swipe-pads/SwipePad.tsx.